tran-barry/Foosball-Tracker/README.txt

 public void createPlayer()
 	- displays a form where the user can enter in a name as a string
 	- will create new player data with wins, losses, and winRatio set to 0
-	- player.matches will be created as an empty List
+	- player.matches will be empty
-	- player.id will be determined by PlayerList.getCount()
 	- it will use class function addPlayer(player entry) to add this entry to the PlayerList
-	- it will open up players.dat in append mode to add this to end of file
 	- it will then close the form, allowing the user to go back to main menu

 public void viewPlayer()